Stacy-JoyM/week1codechallenge/README.md

 ## Student Grade Generator
 ### Description
-The projects entails node operation in backedn that takes in percentage grade from 0 -100 and generates a grade from A-E.
+The projects entails node operation in backend that takes in percentage grade from 0 -100 and generates a grade from A-E.

 ## Speed Detector